Esther-Wavinya/R/vector.md

 # Create a vector
 Feeling lucky?
-You better, because this chapter takes you on a trip to the City of Sins, also known as *Statisticians Paradise!*
+You better, because this topic takes you on a trip to the City of Sins, also known as *Statisticians Paradise!*

 Thanks to R and your new data-analytical skills, you will learn how to uplift your performance at the tables and fire off your career as a professional gambler.
 This chapter will show how you can easily keep track of your betting progress and how you can do some simple analyses on past actions.
 Next stop, Vegas Baby… VEGAS!!

 ## Instructions
-Do you still remember what you have learned in the first chapter?
+Do you still remember what you have learned before?
 Assign the value `"Go!"` to the variable `vegas`.
 Remember: R is case sensitive!

 ```
 # Define the variable vegas
 vegas <- "Go!"
 ```

-On your way from rags to riches, you will make extensive use of vectors.
-Vectors are one-dimension arrays that can hold `numeric data`, `character data`, or `logical data`.
+On your way from rags to riches, you will make extensive use of vectors. **Vectors** are one-dimension arrays that can hold `numeric data`, `character data`, or `logical data`.
 In other words, a vector is a simple tool to store data.
 For example, you can store your daily gains and losses in the casinos.

 In R, you create a vector with the combine function `c()`.
 You place the vector elements separated by a comma between the parentheses.
 For example: